lyuehh/google-translate-ci/README.md

 google-translate-ci
 ===================

-Google Translate command line tool.
+Google Translate command line tool, and can speak the word out also.

 install
 ======